mawrkus/js-unit-testing-guide/README.md

 Translations: 🇨🇳 [Chinese (Simplified)](https://github.com/mawrkus/js-unit-testing-guide/tree/master/translations/zh-cn/README.md) (thanks to [GabrielchenCN](https://github.com/GabrielchenCN))

-This is a living document, new ideas are always welcome.
-Contribute: fork, clone, branch, commit, push, pull request!
+This is a living document, **new ideas are always welcome**. **Contribute**: fork, clone, branch, commit, push, pull request!**

-All the information provided has been compiled & adapted from the references cited at the end of the document.
+*All the information provided has been compiled & adapted from the references cited at the end of the document.
 The guidelines are illustrated by my own examples, fruit of my personal experience writing and reviewing unit tests.
-Many thanks to all of the sources of information & contributors!
+Many thanks to all of the sources of information & contributors!*

 ## 📖 Table of contents